data2viz/play.data2viz.io/content/tutorials/03-colors.md

 You can also use the values from 0 to 255 of the **RGB** channels to create a color calling `Colors.rgb`.

-Beside **RGB**, data2viz allows you to use different color spaces to create colors:
+Beside **RGB**, data2viz allows the use of different color spaces to create colors:
   - **HSL** (Hue, Saturation, Lightness),
   - **HCL** (Hue, Chroma, Lightness) and
   - **LAB** (also known as CIE Lab).

-For each of them a factory function is available in `Colors`, taking the transparency alpha as a last parameter with a default value of 100% (opaque).
+For each of them a factory function is available in `Colors`, taking the transparency alpha as a last parameter with a d

 ```height=50
 import io.data2viz.color.*